No scenery is left intact with these guys!

 Proving again that no one can ham it up like an Oscar-winner, the normally restrained Charlize Theronreally goes for it as the evil Queen Ravenna in Snow White & the Huntsman - watching her guzzle all the scenery in sight is by far the most entertaining thing about the movie.
 She even goes into orbit when she isn't turning the volume up:

 Melissa Leo in The Fighter, whose scenes feel like that they are in a different film (compared to the restrained acting of Mark Wahlberg and Amy Adams and the hyperactive method acting of Christian Bale).
 Along with Sandra Bullock in Literature//The Blind Side (playing an over-the-top version of a rich Southerner), it proves that hamminess is exactly what the Academy wants (both performances won Oscars).

-Tcheky Karyo as the bad guys in both the first Bad Boys (fouchet) and the bad guy in Kiss of the dragon (inspector Richard), not to mention the bad guy in Dobermann.
-But Karyo always becomes so hilariously hammy.
-Kiss of the dragon is crown example, most of his role consists of yelling and screaming and then trying to act somewhat calm and then yelling some more.
+Tcheky Karyo as the villain in both Bad Boys (Fouchet) and Kiss of the Dragon (inspector Richard), not to mention Dobermann.
+Kiss of the Dragon in particular has Karyo in a role that consists of yelling and screaming and then trying to act somewhat calm and then yelling some more.

 Yello Dyno of Tricky People: "NOT THE OLD 'I GOT SOME PUPPIES IN MY CAR' ROUTIIINE!!"

 Johnny from The Room is one of the more bizarre examples of the trope, due to his strange accent and bored tone of voice whenever he's trying to emote.

 Dieter Laser, the villain in the first Human Centipede film, is quite proud of himself for the surgical monstrosity he has created, and isn't afraid to show it.
 He even pulls a mirror off the wall and kisses his own reflection as he sheds tears of joy.